 Property Renovations that are Environmentally Friendly

-Whether you are planning a small renovation or one that will require you to call in the removalists and move out for the duration, if you were thinking of property renovations it is also wise to consider those that give you the most benefit sustainably.
+Whether you are planning a small renovation or one that will require you to call in good removalists and move out for the duration, if you were thinking of property renovations it is also wise to consider those that give you the most benefit sustainably.
 That is, they use environmentally friendly procedures to enhance your lifestyle.
 For instance, you may need to add an extra room, but is it going to create a dark space by taking away natural daylight from the room it adjoins?
 If so, you may want to think what you can do to prevent this.

 It may be possible to get extra space by rearranging the interior of the home, or by adding a room on another side of the house.
 If not, can you add a skylight to the room that is left without a window?
 Or maybe you can repurpose the room by creating a window into the new room.
 This is only possible if privacy is not an issue.